Lobdell, Nicole, PhD

 Assistant Professor of English

-Nicole Lobdell is a Visiting Assistant Professor of English in 19th-century British Literature.
+Nicole Lobdell joined the English Department in 2016 as an Assistant Professor of English (NTT).
 Previously, she was a Marion L. Brittain Fellow in the School of Literature, Media, and Communication at Georgia Tech in Atlanta, GA.

 Back to Faculty